Rahul-Raviprasad/Restart/Unemployment.md

 Case 2: people who are in creative fields or artistic field believe they can't be replaced Is it really so?
-Maybe at a particular of mastery it is perhaps not possible.
-But the advantage a computer would have to do a brute force analysis and having multiple trial and errors(iterations), can beat small players or will drive people away from the field.
+Maybe at a particular level of mastery it is perhaps not possible soon.
+But the advantage a computer would have, is to do a brute force analysis and having multiple trials and errors(iterations), and can beat small players or will drive people away from the field.